 The 2nd Cavalry Division (H) participated in the Second Army Maneuvers of late August as a component of the Red Forces facing the VII Corps’ Blue Army.
-Given the task of capturing Arkansas and Louisiana, the 2nd’s mission ended on Sep 9 with divisional elements at Chatham, Louisiana.
-During the next week the division became part of a second training operation.
+Given the task of capturing Arkansas and Louisiana, the 2nd’s mission ended on September 9, with divisional elements at Chatham, Louisiana.
+The next week, the division became part of a second training operation.
 This time the division served with the Second Army’s Red Force, now challenging the Third Army’s Blue Force.
-The Second Army’s first goal was to defeat and remove the Blue Forces from southern Louisiana, and then to keep the enemy from capturing Shreveport.
+The Second Army’s first goal was to defeat and remove the Blue Forces from southern Louisiana, and then to keep the enemy from capturing the city of Shreveport.
 At the close of these maneuvers, the 2nd Cavalry Division returned to Kansas, having prevailed with Blue Forces still forty miles from the city.

 By November, the 2nd possessed a number of its organic support troops although most were still functioning in a provisional status.
 The end of the month found the division involved in another set of training maneuvers.
 The operation, Practice Blitzkrieg, was based in Kansas and finished with the 2nd Cavalry Division’s capture of Topeka.
 The exercise ended when the divisional military police unit seized the governor who feigned a surrender of the state.